edgedb/easy-edgedb/chapter1/index.md

 };
 ```

-Note that a comma at the end is optional - you can put it in or leave it out.
+Note that a comma after the last item is optional - you can put it in or leave it out.
 Here we put a comma at the end sometimes and left it out at other times to show this.

 Finally, the `Person` insert would look like this: